-The ergodic book I was reading was House of Leaves: a film critique within a book within a book.
+The ergodic book I was reading was House of Leaves.
+The book is a film critique within a book within a book.
 I’m still not sure whether I enjoyed it, whether I would recommend it, whether or not it’s a “good” story or a “good” book.
-I can’t say it’s the most enjoyable read – it does require nontrivial effort – but it did capture my attention.
+It’s not the most enjoyable read – it does require nontrivial effort – but it captured my attention.
 What is most fascinating to me about ergodic (and interactive) literature though, is the emphasis on layout.
 And as a content strategist, the possible impact of ergodic literature on intelligent content.

 Can Ergodic Content be Intelligent?

 Intelligent content is content that is structurally rich and semantically categorized.
-That means it can be used and reused in a variety of contexts.
+In other words, content that is designed in “chunks”.
+As a result, we can use and reuse it in a variety of contexts.
 When we create intelligent content, we’re setting ourselves up to publish that content once, but reuse it in various layouts and setups across the web.

 But what makes House of Leaves both confusing and alluring is the layout.
-A “curlique” of content in House of Leaves could be written as a footnote.
+The author/designed could have created a footnote instead of a “curlique” of content.
 But then it wouldn’t be ergodic.
-It is ergodic because it is written in a curlicue, circling the page and other text.
-As intelligent content it could be labeled “curlicue,” it wouldn’t make sense were it not displayed on that specific page.
+It is ergodic because the curlicue, circling the page and other text.
+You could create a “curlique” intelligent content type.
+But that type only makes sense if it’s displayed on that specific page.

 Does Ergodic Literature Break Intelligent Content?

 Ergodic literature doesn’t break the concept of intelligent content.
 In fact, it proves the value of it.
-Intelligent content was created to make content easier to traverse.
-Ergodic content is intended to be difficult, because of its use of layout and space.
+Intelligent content makes content easier to traverse.
+Ergodic content is intentionally difficult, because of its use of layout and space.

 Content strategists know that layout and space impact every story.
 That is why we create intelligent content.
 Intelligent content makes it easy to share snips of stories in contextually appropriate mediums.
 That gives designers freedom to craft the layout and space.

-What makes ergodic literature so interesting is specifically that it is not intended to be intelligent.
+Ergodic literature is fascinating specifically because it is not intelligent.
 It’s the Savage in our Brave New World, the purposefully beautiful chaos in the midst of an organized future.
-It’s a holistic art form, not meant to be made efficient or usable, never to be broken into pieces and recreated.
+It’s a holistic art form.
+Neither efficient nor usable.
+We can’t break it into pieces or recreate it.